 2. The SMF may need to report some subscribed event to the PCF by performing an SMF initiated SM Policy Association Modification procedure as defined in clause 4.16.5.1.
 This step may be skipped if PDU Session Modification procedure is triggered by step 1b or 1d.
 If dynamic PCC is not deployed, the SMF may apply local policy to decide whether to change the QoS profile.

+The SMF reports the QoS limitations to the PCF, if the Policy Control Request Trigger 'Requested PDB cannot be fulfilled' is set.
+The PCF may make policy decision based on the QoS limitation and provides updated policies to the SMF.
+The PCF policy decision can be either i) provide PCC Rules with updated 5QI with changed 5G QoS characteristics PDB if the Application can adjust to different QoS profiles, or ii) remove the PCC Rules if the Application cannot adjust to different QoS profile, the removal of PCC Rules may lead to termination of the PDU session in the SMF.
+The possible QoS profiles suitable for an Application is defined in the PCF based on the Alternative service requirements provided by the Application as described in clause in TS 23.502 [3] clause 4.15.6.6 or if no Application requested QoS then the possible QoS profiles are locally configured in the PCF.

 Steps 2a to 7 are not invoked when the PDU Session Modification requires only action at a UPF (e.g. gating).